 As you age, participating in fitness activities can positively impact your physical and emotional health.
 No matter what shape you’re in, there are plenty of ways to get moving.
-Start in the comfort of your home or enjoy the benefits of group fitness at CHI St. Joseph’s Health MatureWell Lifestyle Center.
+Start in the comfort of your home or enjoy the benefits of group fitness at St. Joseph’s Health MatureWell Lifestyle Center.
 If you want to feel energized and strong, revamp your fitness routine with the following five beneficial fitness activities for seniors.

 Practicing yoga allows you to focus on your breath as you slowly move your body through a series of postures.
 Yoga can help minimize hypertension, build your balance, strengthen your bones, protect your joints, reduce anxiety, and improve your willpower to keep your weight in check.